 To start, what does becoming financially independent mean to you?
-For some, it may mean being debt free, not having to rely on parents for monetary help or feeling secure about the future.
+For some, it may mean being debt-free, not having to rely on parents for monetary help or feeling secure about the future.
 For me, it’s all three.
-While our definitions of financially independence may differ, we can all develop the below habits to achieve it.
+While our definitions of financial independence may differ, we can all develop the below habits to achieve it.

-1. Budget.
-Previously I wrote about how to create and live within a budget.
 If you don’t have a budget already or don’t know how much you spend each month I recommend you read it.
 Knowing how much you’d like to spend versus how much you actually spend is critical to becoming financially independent.
-Without it even a millionaire could go broke.
+Without it, even a millionaire could go broke.
 Pick up a budget planner to stay on track.

-What are other habits you’ve developed to achieve financial independence?
+What are other habits you’ve developed to become financially independent?

 Share in the comments below!